 The DCCC Board has delegated day-to-day operational control to the Chief Executive Officer ("CEO") and the Executive Committee of DCCC.
 In addition, and to ensure both oversight and independence, the risk and compliance functions are required to report to the Board separate to any reporting undertaken by the CEO.
-The DCCC Board has also provided for the establishment of the DCCC Risk Committee ("DRC"), which has its own Terms of Reference that sets out its roles and responsibilities.
+The DCCC Board has also provided for the establishment of the DCCC Risk Committee ("DRC"), which has its own Terms of Reference that sets out its roles and responsibilities, and which are approved by the Board.